PUBLISHED

 User interaction data refers to the information gathered on how users interact with your mobile app.
 It touches on every detail — from the features they use (or ignore) to the time they spend on the app.
 Think of it as a window into your user's actions and preferences when they use your app.

-In MVP testing, user interaction data plays a key role for a number of pivotal reasons.
+In MVP testing, user interaction data plays a key role for several pivotal reasons.
 Here are a few to keep in mind:

-4. Determining market fit: Finally, the data gives you clues about your MVP's product-market fit.
-Trends such as user drop-off, repeats of certain actions, or requests for upgrades can all suggest how well your MVP is resonating with your market.
+Determining market fit: Finally, the data gives you clues about your MVP's product-market fit.
+Trends such as user drop-offs, repeats of certain actions, or requests for upgrades can all suggest how well your MVP is resonating with your market.

 Remember, while MVPs are essential for validating assumptions about your product, user interaction data is what fuels this process.
 By exploring the data, you uncover what your users truly want and need, propelling you to create a product that fits this narrative.